apache/activemq-website/src/components/classic/documentation/jms2.md

  * Required for Spring 6
  * Required for Jakarta EE 9 + 10.
  * JMS API Java package name-change only
- * ActiveMQ Classic package names do not change
+ * ActiveMQ package names do not change

 This allows for a dependency-update-only approach to the transition without having to re-code going forward!